cagri21/N11Case/README.md

 - Used Operation due to it provide cancel mechanism.

 - - Apart from the case, I configured basic staging and live environment.
 Usually I provide this by adding multiple schemas for staging and production but this time i keep very simple with User defaults.
+    - Used 3rd dependencies as netfox, alamofire, progresshud, cosmos, reachability and sdwebImage.